 Heart failure (HF) is a complex clinical syndrome that results from any structural or functional impairment of ventricular filling or ejection of blood.
-As the most common form of heart disease, HF carries substantial morbidity and mortality and has become a major public health issue with a prevalence of over 23 million worldwide.
-Every year in the USA, more than 550,000 individuals are diagnosed with HF for the first time.
+As the most common form of heart disease, HF carries substantial morbidity and mortality and has become a major public health issue.
+The number of cases of heart failure worldwide reached 30.3 million in 2019 and is expected to increase further to 38.7 million in 2030, representing a CAGR of 2.5% between 2024 and 2030.
 Despite the favorable trends in survival during recent decades, HF remains highly fatal; more than 50 percent of patients were dead within five years.

 Chronic heart failure (CHF) is a chronic disease where the heart has lost the ability to pump enough blood to the body's tissues.
 Current pharmacotherapy for heart failure includes the use of diuretics, angiotensin-converting enzyme inhibitors (ACEI), beta blockers, and angiotensin II receptor blockers (ARB).
 These drugs act through different mechanisms, such as improving sodium excretion, relaxing blood vessels, and slowing heartbeat, and these actions prolong survival and relieve symptoms.
 However, the efficacy of current pharmacologic therapies is not optimal.
 None of these drugs can improve the structure and function of cardiomyocytes directly; CHF still represents a growing clinical challenge in need of novel therapeutic approaches.
 Whether it is possible to treat CHF by repairing injured cardiomyocytes remains a worthwhile goal.